aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to TSV in C++ Applications" h2="Convert XSLFO to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to TSV</h2>

+XSLFO (XSL Formatting Objects) is an XML-based language used to describe the formatting of a document.
+It is used to define the layout of a document, such as page size, margins, fonts, and other formatting details.
+TSV (Tab Separated Values) is a text-based file format used to store tabular data.
+It is a popular format for exchanging data between different applications.
+Converting XSLFO to TSV is useful for applications that require data to be stored in a tabular format.

-Converting XSLFO to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+<h2>How Aspose.Total Helps for XSLFO to TSV Conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert XSLFO to TSV in C++.
+It is a simple two step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TSV.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to automate the conversion process.
+It also provides a wide range of features such as support for various file formats, support for multiple platforms, and support for a variety of programming languages.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}